How Much to Rewire a House?

 How do you know that you may need a total rewire for your property?

-Firstly: Your consumer unit trip switches might regularly cut out your electricity.
-You might also hear a crackling or buzzing noise around your electrical components or equipment.
+- You can hear a crackling or buzzing noise around your electrical components or equipment

 Is there an easy way of telling whether my house needs rewiring?
 I suspect the electrics are quite old.